 “Why did my opponent have to be an oversized vegetable?”

 As soon as those words left me, I had a thought.
 Why was I able to cut the radish that Pietro swung at me?
 If I were hit by a radish in my world, wouldn’t it just snap in half?
 Yet, the impact was as strong as the blow I received from this mushroom monster.
 I couldn’t even dent the radish during the test, yet I cleaved it in two at the end?
-What am I missing?
-Does this world behave differently than mine?
+What was I missing?
+Did this world behave differently than mine?

 I changed how I gripped my knife.
 Up until now, I had been fighting things like I was swinging a dagger.
 But my cutting technique in the kitchen was different…I had chalked it up to being rusty, but there was something undoubtedly strange about how objects responded in this world that was different than mine.